Dylanve151/docker-peplinkapi/README.md

 ### Optional:

-api_server_prefix = For example: https://api.ic.peplink.com
+api_server_prefix = By default https://api.ic.peplink.com for use with https://incontrol2.peplink.com